makingspace/transmissions/README.md

 * `check_validity()`

   Before sending a message, Transmissions will call this method to check if the notification is still valid.
 A common case is for a notification to be triggered in the future, and for the the conditions to send it not to be valid forever.
-For example, `check_validity()` of a Unpaid Invoice notification triggered when then invoice is created for 30 days later could check if the invoice has been paid.
+For example, `check_validity()` of an Unpaid Invoice notification triggered when then invoice is created for 30 days later could check if the invoice has been paid.
 This method should return a boolean.

 * `send()`